 This book is an outgrowth of an intermediate epidemiology course taught by the authors at the Johns Hopkins Bloomberg School of Public Health.
 Over the years, this course has benefited from significant intellectual input of many faculty members, including, among others, George W. Comstock, Helen Abbey, James Tonascia, Leon Gordis, and Mary Meyer.
 The authors especially acknowledge the late George W. Comstock, a mentor to both of us, who was involved with the course for several decades.
-His in-depth knowledge of epidemiologic methods and his wisdom over the years has been instrumental to our professional growth.
+His in-depth knowledge of epidemiologic methods and his wisdom over the years have been instrumental to our professional growth.
 Dr. Comstock also kindly provided many of the materials and examples used in Chapter 9 of this book.
+The original idea for developing a textbook on intermediate epidemiologic methods came from Michel Ibrahim, to whom we are very grateful.

-We are indebted to many colleagues, including Leonelo Bautista, Daniel Brotman, Woody Chambless, Steve Cole, Joseph Coresh, Rosa Maria Corona, Ana Diez-Roux, Jingzhong Ding, Manning Feinleib, Leon Gordis, Eliseo Guallar, Jay Kaufman, Kristen Malecki, Alfonso Mele, Paolo Pasquini, Paul Peppard, Patrick Remington, Jonathan Samet, Eyal Shahar, Richey Sharrett, and Michael Silverberg.
+We are indebted to many colleagues, including Leonelo Bautista, Daniel Brotman, Woody Chambless, Steve Cole, Josef Coresh, Rosa Maria Corona, Ana Diez-Roux, Jingzhong Ding, Manning Feinleib, Leon Gordis, Eliseo Guallar, Jay Kaufman, Kristen Malecki, Alfonso Mele, Paolo Pasquini, Paul Peppard, Patrick Remington, Jonathan Samet, Eyal Shahar, Richey Sharrett, and Michael Silverberg.
 These colleagues reviewed partial sections of this or previous editions or provided guidance in solving conceptual or statistical riddles.
-We are especially grateful to our current and former students Gabrielle Detjen, Salwa Massad, Margarete (Grete) Wichmann and Hannah Yang for their careful review of the exercises.
+We are especially grateful to Blake Buchalter, Gabrielle Rude, Salwa Massad, Margarete (Grete) Wichmann, Hannah Yang, and Jennifer Deal for their careful review of some of the exercises and portions of the text.
 The authors are also grateful to Lauren Wisk for creating the ancillary instructor materials for this text.
-Finally, we would like to extend our appreciation to Patty Grubb, whose assistance has been instrumental in getting this edition ready, and to Jennifer Seltzer for her administrative help.
+Finally, we would like to extend our appreciation to Patty Grubb, Michelle Mahana, and Jennifer Seltzer for their administrative help.

-To have enjoyed the privilege of teaching intermediate epidemiology for so many years made us realize how much we have learned from our students, to whom we are deeply grateful.
-Finally, without the support and extraordinary patience of all members of our families, particularly our wives, Hilda and Marion, we could not have devoted so much time and effort to writing the three editions of this text.
+Having enjoyed the privilege of teaching intermediate epidemiology for so many years made us realize how much we have learned from our students, to whom we are deeply grateful.
+Finally, without the support and extraordinary patience of all members of our families, particularly our wives, Hilda and Marion, we could not have devoted so much time and effort to writing the four editions of this text.